-Very suddenly, Grayson leaned down and pressed his mouth to hers, something beyond Jo's expectations.
+Very suddenly, Grayson leaned down and pressed his mouth to hers, something beyond Violet's expectations.
 Sure, it was in the script, but for some reason she thought they would've yelled 'SCENE' by now, or even stopped her mid-sentence like the rude ones usually do.
 She let herself sink into it, the warmth of his hands grasping her neck, his fingers in her hair, enjoying the moment for all it was worth.
 All of her studying, all of those cattle calls and auditions… even if she didn't land the part… this… this made it all worth it.

-When he finally disconnected in what seemed to be a century later, Jo tried to gather herself.
+When he finally disconnected in what seemed to be a century later, Violet tried to gather herself.
 She looked to Grayson first, who seemed to be doing the same.
 He grinned sheepishly at her, and directed her gaze to the desk full of judgmental gazes.

 "Thank you, Miss… Miller, was it?"
 One of the older females said, taking a second glance to her resume.
 A good sign.
 "The shooting schedule runs from April until October.
 Do you forsee any potential scheduling conflicts?"

 "Okay, thank you for your time, we'll let you know."